itzg/docker-minecraft-server/README.md

 -e TYPE=AUTO_CURSEFORGE -e CF_SLUG=all-the-mods-8 -e CF_FILENAME_MATCHER=1.0.7
 ```

-If there are mods that need to be excluded, such as ones that did not properly declare as a client mod via the file's game versions, then they can be excluded by passing a comma or space delimited list of project IDs via `CF_EXLUDE_MODS`
+If there are mods that need to be excluded, such as ones that did not properly declare as a client mod via the file's game versions, then they can be excluded by passing a comma or space delimited list of project IDs via `CF_EXLUDE_MODS`.
+Similarly, there are some mods that are incorrectly tagged as client only.
+For those, pass the project IDs via `CF_FORCE_INCLUDE_MODS`.
+Known, mis-tagged mods have been included in the defaults.

 Other configuration available:
 - `CF_PARALLEL_DOWNLOADS` (default is 4): specify how many parallel mod downloads to perform